calref/cboe/src/doxy/mainpage.md

 * `pages` - The initial number of pages in the stack.
 This can also be set programmatically.

+In addition to nested widgets, the `<stack>` tag can contain `<page>` elements.
+Each `<page>` element contains a group of widgets that will be visible on a particular page.
+Unless changed programmatically, any widgets in a `<page>` element will be visible if and if only the corresponding page is active.
+Widgets not assigned to a `<page>` will always be visible.
+A `<page>` can contain any elements except for nested `<stack>` or `<pane>` elements.

+The `<page>` tag accepts the following attributes:

+* `span` - If set to an integer greater than 1, the same page definition will be used for a span of this many pages, as if the entire element had been duplicated that many times.
+* `default` - If set to true, this page will be used as the default definition for any new pages added programmatically.
+Only one page may be the default.
+* `template` - If set to a string, this can be used to apply the page definition to a page programmatically.

 The `<pane>` tag
 ----------------